preames/public-notes/unintended-instructions.rst

 Pre Align Sled
 ++++++++++++++

 The idea behind an pre-align sled is a bit subtle.
+The goal of a pre-align sled is to eliminate gadgets ending with the unintented instruction, not the removal of the unintended instruction itself.

 Such a sled is placed *before* the containing instruction.
 Note that the unintended instruction itself is not removed.
 Instead, the alignment ensures that any misaligned sequence starting *before* the container intended instruction can't reach said instruction.
 It does not prevent the attacker from branching directly to the start of the unintended instruction or to any byte between the start of the containing intended instruction and the start of the targeted unintended instruction.

-As a result, an pre alignment sled is only useful when a) the targeted unintended instruction has no side effects other than redirecting control flow, and b) the disassembly of all sequences starting with offsets after the beginning of the containing intended instruction are innocuous.  (i.e. do not form an interesting gadget)
+As a result, an pre alignment sled is only useful when a) the targeted unintended instruction can be allowed to execute (but not suffix a gadget), and b) the disassembly of all sequences starting with offsets after the beginning of the containing intended instruction are innocuous.  (i.e. do not form an interesting gadget)

 The idea of pre alignment sleds was introduced (to me) in the G-Free paper.
+I'll steal their example for illustration.

+Given the intended instruction ``rolb %bl`` which encodes as ``d0 c3``, we have an unintended ret instruction in the second byte.
+We can place an alignment sled before this (``90...90`` or ``nop;...;nop;``).
+In this case, we have eliminated any gadget which exists before the unintended return, but we have *not* eliminated the actual return.

 Post Alignment and Check
 ++++++++++++++++++++++++